awslabs/aws-encryption-sdk-specification/client-apis/streaming.md

 This means that:

-- There MUST be a mechanism for input bytes to become available to be processed.
+- There MUST be a mechanism for input bytes to become consumable.
 - There MUST be a mechanism to indicate that there are no more input bytes.

 These mechanisms are used to allow the operation to process input bytes in parts, over time.

-The bytes that represent the entire input to the operation are the bytes that the user intended to be processed.
+The bytes that represent the entire input to the operation are the bytes that the customer intended to be processed.

 ## Outputs